Vir-Multiplicis/ai-frameworks/README.md

 # AI Frameworks by Vir Multiplicis

-A repository of prompt frameworks developed alongside the AI safety and alignment series published on Medium.
+A repository of prompt frameworks developed alongside the AI safety, governance, and alignment series published on Medium.
 These frameworks are designed to improve LLM reasoning quality, epistemic coherence, and truth-seeking alignment — particularly over long context windows.

 This repository accompanies an ongoing Medium series exploring inference-time epistemological scaffolding as a complement to training-time AI safety approaches.
 Adversarial Convergence is the first component of the scaffolding.
 Read on Medium.
 The complete lattice will look as follows: